 I have this mole on my back that started getting itchy about 5 months ago.
-It eventually stiopped and I forgot about it until someone pointed out to me how bad it looks.
-Can this be cancer?
+Can this mole be cancerous? (photo)

 I would highly recommend that you see a board certified dermatologist for an evaluation and possible biopsy.

 Any mole that is changing in appearance or size, becomes itchy or bleeds could represent a skin cancer.
 If you are concerned about a new or changing spot on your skin, the best thing you can do is have it evaluated and potentially biopsied by a dermatologist.